 and who was a member of the Armed Forces (including a member of the National Guard or

-Reserves) at any time during the period of five (5) years preceding the date on which the veteran
+Reserves) at any time during the period of five years preceding the date the eligible employee takes

 Instructional Employees – Employees whose principal function is to teach and instruct students in